-The Foundation has funded Sawyer Seminars since 1994.
-View a complete list of funded seminars.
+View a complete list of past funded seminars

 Selection and Award Process

 Institutions are invited to submit proposals for a Sawyer Seminar.
-It is expected that university administrators and others will communicate the Foundation's invitation and the particulars of the program broadly to the faculty.
-Institutions are to decide through an internal process which proposals they will submit to the Foundation for consideration.
+It is expected that university administrators and others will communicate Mellon's invitation and the particulars of the program broadly to the faculty.
+Institutions are to decide through an internal process which proposals they will submit for our consideration.

 Proposals should describe: (1) the originality and significance of the central questions to be addressed; (2) the cases to be compared (e.g., nations, regions, social aggregates, time periods) and the rationale for the comparisons that are selected; (3) the thematic "threads" that will run through the seminar; (4) the institution's resources and suitability for the proposed seminar; and (5) the procedures to be used in selecting graduate and postdoctoral fellows.
 Additionally, proposals should include a budget and a well-developed preliminary plan for the seminar that outlines the specific topics to be addressed in each session and provides the names and qualifications of the scholars who would ideally participate.

-After they are submitted to the Foundation, proposals are reviewed by an advisory committee of distinguished scholars.
+After they are submitted to the Mellon Foundation, proposals are reviewed by an advisory committee of distinguished scholars.
 In a typical year, approximately two-thirds of proposals are recommended for funding.
-The seminars recommended by the committee are put before the Foundation's Board of Trustees for its approval.
+The seminars recommended by the committee are put before the Mellon's Board of Trustees for its approval.

-Following approval by the Foundation's Trustees, funds are disbursed to the host institution.
+Following approval by the Mellon's Trustees, funds are disbursed to the host institution.
 Past experience suggests that it can take a year or more to organize the seminars.